The 8 Best Golf Iron Shafts

 Getting a lower and controlled ball flight is what single-digit handicappers look for.
 This is because there’s less of a chance that wind will affect it, and they can produce enough spin to stop the ball on the green regardless of height.

 The shaft plays a massive role in making this happen, and the best iron shaft for the job is the Dynamic Gold True Temper.
-This high kick point shaft prevents ballooning irons, so even while the ball loses speed, it still travels with purpose on the downside of your shot’s apex.
+I found the high kick point prevents ballooning irons, so even while the ball loses speed, it still travels with purpose on the downside of your shot’s apex.

 Rating: 4.5